READ N TRY

 This particular model shows PM measurements using mg/m3 concentrations.
 The included instruction provides the PM2.5 Level Interpretation table based on the EPA standards.

-The reported values in mg/m3 may be different from the “Air Quality Index” that may be calculated differently.
+The reported values in mg/m3 may be different from the “Air Quality Index” which may be calculated differently.

 I found that HEPA filters help with smoke too: the current outdoor air quality in California is pretty bad due to the fires caused by recent thunderstorm and lightning.
 The outdoor air quality index reached “Very Unhealthy” and even “Hazardous” levels in September 2020.
-Even though doors and windows are shut closed in my house smoke traces still find a way inside especially during windy days.
-I noticed that having the indoor air purifiers running 24 x 7 keep the indoor air quality index almost always 1.
+Even though doors and windows are shut closed in my house smoke traces still find a way inside, especially during windy days.
+I noticed that having the indoor air purifiers running 24/7 keeps the indoor air quality index almost always 0.

-During windy and heavy smoke pollution days when the outdoor air quality index raises above 200, thanks to my air purifiers, the indoor air quality index never raises more than 5-7 which is still considered “good”.
+During windy and heavy smoke pollution days when the outdoor air quality index rises above 200, thanks to my air purifiers, the indoor air quality index never rises more than 5-7 which is still considered “good”.

 The Sun is barely shining through the smoky air at 1:00 PM on 11 September 2020.
 Location: San Jose, CA.